evenstensberg/steakhouse/README.md

 ## TODO

-- Sroll is janky on iphone
+- Scroll is janky on iphone